splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Manually add custom events
 -------------------------------------------------------------------

 To manually add a custom event to a chart, select the :strong:`Events` tab.
-If you want to add an event at a time that is visible on the chart, click the chart to pin that time.
+If you want to add an event at a time that is visible on the chart, select the chart to pin that time.

--  If there are events displayed in the events list, click :strong:`Add new event` icon in the last column.
+-  If there are events displayed in the events list, select :strong:`Add new event` icon in the last column.

--  If there are no events listed, click the :strong:`add new event` link.
+-  If there are no events listed, select the :strong:`add new event` link.

 If you have pinned a time, that time displays in the :strong:`Create Event` dialog box.
 Otherwise, the current time displays.